micah-williamson/expresskit/route/README.md

 The second is the `Expresskit Response`.
 This response is an object containing the `http status code` and data payload.
-This can be returned or resolved at any time and has the benefit of giving you control over the returned http statuc code.
+This can be returned or resolved at any time and has the benefit of giving you control over the returned http status code.
 Here is an example of how they are used-

 If that seems a little heavy handed, there will be more options in the future in the